 Loan Rates and Terms

 - Attractive variable rates, adjustable on a quarterly basis.
-See current VEDA rates;
+Click here for current rates and fees;

 - Term for real estate loans is 10 years, generally amortized on a 15-year basís;

 - Term for machinery and equipment loans is generally 5-7 years based on the useful life;

 - In certain circumstances, a fixed interest rate may be available for large loans.
 Talk to your VEDA loan officer.

 - VEDA may not fund more than 40% of the cost of the project.
 Typically, a bank will lend 50% of the project and the remaining 10% will be provided by the borrower; and

 - The maximum amount of any direct loan can be up to $1.5 million, and $2.0 million for certain energy-related projects.

 - Applicants are advised to discuss their proposed project with VEDA staff prior to submitting the application;